 Visit Basilica of La Mercè Barcelona

 The church completed its latest renovations in 1990.
 Most of the church was restored back to the original 1775 structure.
 There are some exceptions of artwork that are older.
-The gilded walls painted ceilings, and all of the statutes have also been restored to their former beauty.
+The gilded walls, painted ceilings, and all of the statutes have also been restored to their former beauty.

 Many original Gothic pieces can be found inside the Diocese Museum and in similar museums around Barcelona.
 Plans for the original structure of the basilica have been found in old documents, and are also on display.
 The church itself is a beautiful reminder of the past as well as a magnificent architectural piece for the future.